-30th September 2021 marked the end of the UK’s Coronavirus Job Retention Scheme, more widely known as furlough.
+On 30th September 2021, the UK’s Coronavirus Job Retention Scheme, better known as furlough, officially ended.

-Boris Johnson’s daily briefing slots to keep us updated on coronavirus seem like a distant memory now.
-But payrollers across the UK will never forget Rishi Sunak’s first mention of the furlough scheme that saw the Government helping to pay the nation’s wages while businesses had to temporarily close or adapt during the pandemic.
+Boris Johnson’s daily coronavirus briefings now feel like a distant memory.
+But for payroll teams across the UK, Rishi Sunak’s announcement of the furlough scheme will never be forgotten.
+The scheme helped pay the nation’s wages while businesses faced closures and significant changes during the pandemic.

 When was the furlough scheme announced?